dawood6/dawood6/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science in Rowan College.\
 ✍️ &nbsp;In my free time, I pursue Coding and Gaming as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at dawoodsadiq171@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume](https://drive.google.com/file/d/1y_a4iM4x2zujHz2_1YZCCFgUpI_BRIGK/view) for more details about me.
 I'm open to feedback and suggestions!